drewbwarren/ME_495_Final/README.md

 # ME_495_Final

 ##### This package is was from the final project for ME 495: Embedded Systems in Robotics.
 The goal of this package was to program Baxter to identify a red cup on a table, pick it up, and deliver it to the left hand of a user standing in from of it.
+A short video can be found: *[Here](https://www.youtube.com/watch?v=RMCaAgLhMFE&feature=youtu.be)*

 ### Members:
 ##### Suhail Sulaiman, Drew Warren, Andrew Wentzel, Zidong (Tom) Xiao, Kaiyang (Kevin) Zheng